Category: Campgrounds

 Next on the map was Kaycee, Wyoming, the hometown of the legendary rodeo cowboy and musician, Chris Ledoux.
 Chris’ son Ned continues delivering the music that drives my passion for life on the road and living the western lifestyle.
 A visit with Larry Sandvick added a touch of rodeo flair to Bertie Bea.
 The bareback rigging coozies I picked up became cherished souvenirs, serving as a nod to the spirit of the West.

-Cody, Wyoming, became a rendezvous with a couple of old friends, Sid McFarland, a rodeo clown from Prattville, Alabama and Timber Tuckness from Meeteetse, Wyoming.
-Sid’s fiftieth year in the rodeo business infused the legendary Cody Night Rodeo with nostalgia where he performed from Memorial Day through August 9.
-Sid’s professional antics kept the crowd in stitches and his fire truck act left the crowd wanting more each night.
-For two weeks, we shared laughs, applause, and stories beneath the starlit Wyoming sky until the call of road beckoned me to continue my journey along Brother Highway.
+Cody, Wyoming, became a rendezvous with a couple of old friends, Sid McFarland, a rodeo clown from Prattville, Alabama, and Timber Tuckness from Meeteetse, Wyoming.
+Sid’s fiftieth year in the rodeo business infused the legendary Cody Night Rodeo with nostalgia, where he performed from Memorial Day through August 9.
+Sid’s professional antics kept the crowd in stitches, and his fire truck act left the crowd wanting more each night.
+For two weeks, we shared laughs, applause, and stories beneath the starlit Wyoming sky until the call of the road beckoned me to continue my journey along Brother Highway.

 Melrose, Montana, and the Sportsman Lodging and RV Park introduced a new challenge – my first back-in parking spot for the 36-foot Bertie Bea.
 The skies threatened rain, adding an extra layer of complexity.
 A decision to leave early and camp at Indian Creek Campground in Deer Lodge, Montana, spared us the potential mud wrestling match.